iPhone 11, 11 Pro and 11 Pro Max: 6 things you didn't know about Apple's new phones

 iOS 13.1 is coming 11 days after iOS 13

 Apple's latest OS, iOS 13, will be available for download on Sept.
 19. And since the iPhone 11 phones ship out on Sept.
-20, you can be sure that the handsets will already have iOS 13 right out of the box.
+20, you can be sure that they will already have iOS 13 right out of the box.

 iPhone 11 says goodbye to 3D Touch for good